Muir Woods Ticket Prices and Reservations for 2018

 Using the New Muir Woods Reservations System

 Click here to go to the Muir Woods reservations website.
 Go to the upper right hand corner of the page, click on the date to display a calendar of potential visit dates, and then click on the “Reserve Now” button.

-Insiders Tip: A limited number of reservations (each tied tied to a specific day and time) are available on the Muir Woods website.
-There are two separate kinds of reservations: shuttle bus (connecting Sausalito and Muir Woods) and parking (at Muir Woods).
+Insiders Tip: Reservations — each tied tied to a specific day and time — are available on the Muir Woods website.
+There are two separate kinds of reservations: shuttle bus reservations (connecting Sausalito and Muir Woods) and parking reservations (at the two small Muir Woods lots).
 Muir Woods tickets themselves are not restricted and can be bought readily at the front gate of the park.

 The catch, of course, is that it’s hard to get to Muir Woods to buy that ticket unless you can get a seat on a shuttle bus or a parking place for your car.

 If shuttle and/or parking reservations are sold out, please click here for our current suggestions on how to get access to Muir Woods.